syncfusion-content/blazor-docs/blazor/predefined-dialogs/getting-started.md

 ## Install Syncfusion Blazor Popups NuGet in the App

-Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
-To use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
+The Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
+To use Syncfusion Blazor components in the application, add a reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details and [Benefits of using individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages#benefits-of-using-individual-nuget-packages).

-To add Blazor Predefined Dialog component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search for [Syncfusion.Blazor.Popups](https://www.nuget.org/packages/Syncfusion.Blazor.Popups) and then install it.
+To add the Blazor Predefined Dialog component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for [Syncfusion.Blazor.Popups](https://www.nuget.org/packages/Syncfusion.Blazor.Popups), then install it.

 ## Register Syncfusion Blazor Service and Sycnfusion Dialog Service.

-Open **~/_Imports.razor** file and import the Syncfusion.Blazor and Syncfusion.Blazor.Popups namespace.
+Open the **~/_Imports.razor** file and import the Syncfusion.Blazor and Syncfusion.Blazor.Popups namespace.

 {% tabs %}
 {% highlight cshtml tabtitle="~/_Imports.razor" %}